syncfusion-content/wpf-docs/wpf/dotnet-core-compatibility.md

 ---
 layout: post
-title: WPF Applications using .NET Core and Syncfusion WPF Controls | Syncfusion
+title: WPF Applications using .NET Core and WPF Controls | Syncfusion
-description: Explains creating WPF Applications using .NET Core and Syncfusion WPF Controls.
+description: Learn here about how to creating the WPF Applications using .NET Core and the Syncfusion WPF Controls.
 platform: wpf
 control: .NET Core
 documentation: ug